microsoft/FHIR-Converter/src/static/vscode/README.md

   - Auto completion for partial template names
   - Goto file for partial templates (Ctrl+click)
   - Name check for partial templates
-    - These features currently treats partial template names as relative paths to the template file, not relative to the top level template folder.
 - To convert a message/template pair press F1 and run the command 'Convert to FHIR'.
-  - A prompt will pop up for the server's name and API key
+  - A prompt will pop up for the server's name, API key, the top level template folder, and the messages folder.
+This prompt will not appear if you have previously set these settings.
     - These values can also be set under the extension's settings (File > Preferences > Settings)
-  - Open a template file (.hbs)
-  - Open a message file (.hl7)
+  - File selection windows will open to allow the template and message to be selected.
-  - The response should be displayed in the 'FHIR Resource' window
+  - The template, message, and FHIR response should be displayed in new windows.
-    - This feature currently only sends the last selected template.
+    - This feature currently only sends the selected template.
 It does not support editing of multiple templates, or editing of partial templates

+## Future improvement

+- Launch VS Code from a hyperlink: https://stackoverflow.com/questions/56471739/html-link-starting-with-vscode-to-open-a-file-in-visual-studio-code
+- Display the HL7 message in a tree view.
+  - A custom webview could do this and allow us to highlight the unused sections